-The topic for the 2017 Graham Civic Scholars program is early childhood education in Florida's counties.
+The topic for the 2018 Graham Civic Scholars program will be announced in the fall.

 NOTE: If you receive financial aid, the stipend can potentially impact your student loans — you may want to check with Student Financial Services prior to applying.